Phillezi/kthcloud-cli/README.md

     volumes:
       - dbdata:/var/lib/postgresql/data
 ```
+> [!NOTE]
-***Note:** The above example is just an example to showcase what is supported.
-It does not provide a functional application, the database will just run sleep*
+> The above example is just an example to showcase what is supported.
+It does not provide a functional application, the database will just run sleep

 The tool will create two deployments and set up their environment variables, port, start commands and persistent storage.